COSMETICS, BODY CARE AND HOME CARE PRODUCT SAFETY

 ANTI-PERSPIRANTS AND DEODORANTS

-Aluminum is a very toxic metal that should not be wiped or sprayed anywhere on your body, especially on a daily basis.
+Aluminum is a toxic metal that should not be wiped or sprayed anywhere on your body, especially on a daily basis.
 To read more about it, please read Aluminum on this website.

 The deodorant stone or deordorant crystal.
 These are no better than commercial anti-perspirants.
 These are stones that are also high in aluminum.
 It does not matter that it is a naturally-occurring form of aluminum.